JYunusov/Bluetooth-Anemometer/README.md

 - Relay
 - RPi

-This is unit uses a bluetooth anemometer and a base unit to measure wind and display its value.
+This unit uses a bluetooth anemometer and a base RPi unit to measure wind and display its values.

 User customizable outputs.